dandi/dandi-archive/README.md

 Folders in this repo:

-- `girder-dandi-archive`: A Girder plugin which serves the DANDI Archive.
+- `girder-dandi-archive`: A Girder plugin which adds the custom endpoints for the DANDI Archive.
 - `web`: The web application front-end, based on Vue.js.
 - `ansible`: Ansible code for deploying `girder-dandi-archive`.